NVIDIA/nim-deploy/cloud-service-providers/oracle/workshops/RAG Workshop on OKE.md

 ## Task 5.
 Monitor Deployment

-The deployment takes 10-15 minutes as the LLM model needs to be downloaded.
+The deployment takes 10-15 minutes, as the LLM needs to be downloaded.

 1. **Watch pod status**: